 1972 - The first island resort is developed; tourists begin arriving to the Maldives

 Malé International Airport and the Gan International is the international airport of the country.
 Sri Lankan Airlines fly direct to Gan international airport 4 times a week via Colombo.
-Thrivandrum, Bangalore, Mumbai (India), Dubai (United Arab Emirates), Doha (Qatar) Gatewick, Heathrew (United Kingdom), Viena (Austria) Milan (Italy) and Kuala Lumpur (Malaysia), as well as many charter flights from Asia and European countries.
+Thrivandrum, Bangalore, Mumbai (India), Dubai (United Arab Emirates), Doha (Qatar) Gatwick, Heathrow (United Kingdom), Vienna (Austria) Milan (Italy) and Kuala Lumpur (Malaysia), as well as many other charter flights are scheduled to land in the Maldives.